Galser/tfev5-cluster-module-aws-demo/README.md

    default = "agtfe5-2"
  }
  ```
-- Define path to the file with yur license on lines : 45-47 :
+- Define path to the file with yur license on lines 45-47 :
  ```terraform
  variable "license_file" {
    default = "andrii-hashicorp-emea.rli"
  }
  ```
 - You may also - change the regional setings or some prefixes, that's up to your preferences.
+By default deployement targeting Central EU.

-- Install Terrafrom, version 0.11.x is required for the present moment.
+- Install Terrafrom. **Version 0.11.x is required for the present moment.**.
-You can follow instruction from Getting Started: https://learn.hashicorp.com/terraform/getting-started/install
+You can follow instructions from Getting Started: https://learn.hashicorp.com/terraform/getting-started/install
 - From inside folder with cloned repo init Terraform by executing :
   ```
   terraform init
   ```
 Example output can be found here : [terraform_init.md](terraform_init.md)

-Now let's spin up infra for the TFE, we will do this in several stages
+Now let's spin up infra for the TFE, we will do this in several stages.

 ## Stage 1: VPC and networks